tw1ZTER/tw1ZTER/README.md

 - **Game Engines**: Unity, Godot(Learning)

 ## 📚 What I'm Learning
-- Godot & GDScript with c# integration
+- Godot & GDScript with C# integration
 - Multiplayer game architecture

 ## 🌟 What I'm Looking For